Login with Netlify Identity

 • The Global Fund technical brief Tuberculosis, Gender and Human Rights assists Global Fund applicants to consider how to include programmes to remove human rights and gender related barriers to TB prevention, diagnosis and treatment services within funding requests and to help all stakeholders ensure that TB programmes promote and protect human rights and gender equality.

-• The Global Fund technical brief Malaria, Gender and Rights assists applicants to consider how to include programmes to remove human rights and gender related barriers to malaria prevention, diagnosis and treatment services within funding requests and to help all stakeholders ensure that malaria programmes promote and protect human rights and gender equality.
+• The Global Fund technical brief Equity, Human Rights, Gender Equality and Malaria assists applicants to consider how to include programmes to remove human rights and gender related barriers to malaria prevention, diagnosis and treatment services within funding requests and to help all stakeholders ensure that malaria programmes promote and protect human rights and gender equality.

 Practice Pointer